mangicapra/rxjs-obs-unsubscribe/README.md

 | ----------- | ------------------------------------------------------ | ------------- |
 | `event`     | a name of event callback to execute on                 | `ngOnDestroy` |

-Note: `event` can be set to any method or lifecycle hook e.g. `componentDidUnmount` for react.
+Note: `event` can be set to any method or lifecycle hook e.g. `componentWillUnmount` for react.